zdravkov/kendo-docs/getting-started/web/listview/basic-usage.md

 ---
-title: Use the ListView of Kendo UI Web
+title: Basic Usage
 page_title: Using Kendo UI ListView widget in your app | Kendo UI Documentation
+previous_url: /howto/howto-use-the-listview-of-kendo-ui-web
 description: Learn how to display a custom layout of data-bound items through templates and easily implement Kendo UI Listview widget in your application.
+position: 2
 ---

-# How-To: Use the ListView of Kendo UI Web
+#  Use the Web ListView

-In this how-to, we'll examine how to use the [ListView](/api/web/listview) of Kendo UI Web.

-The ListView is a widget that was recently introduced in the March 2012 release of Kendo UI Web.
-Its purpose is to display a custom layout of data-bound items through templates.
+The ListView purpose is to display a custom layout of data-bound items through templates.
 The ListView is ideally suited for scenarios where you wish to display a list of items in a consistent manner.
-Examples of its use can be seen in commonplace design structures applied on the Internet today; search engine results, tweets from Twitter, Facebook updates, inbox items in Gmail, card lists in Trello, and so on.
+Examples of its use can be seen in commonplace design structures applied on the Internet today;
+search engine results, tweets from Twitter, Facebook updates, inbox items in Gmail, card lists in Trello, and so on.

 The ListView is designed to put you back in control when it comes to displaying data.
 In fact, it does not provide a default rendering of data-bound items.
 Instead, it relies entirely on templates to define how a list of items - including alternating items and items being edited - is displayed.

 Let's see how the ListView works by building a simple example.